Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 When and How to Repot

-Repot every 3–5 years, or when roots grow out of the drainage holes or the plant is severely pot-bound.
-Best season: spring, when growth resumes.
-Water 2–3 days before to ease removal, loosen the root ball, trim any black/mushy sections, place in fresh well-draining soil, and wait about a week before normal watering.
-Note: snake plants actually prefer being slightly pot-bound, so don’t repot just because “it’s been a year.”
+Repot every 3–5 years, or when roots grow out of the drainage holes or the plant is severely pot-bound — ideally in spring as growth resumes.
+Water 2–3 days beforehand to ease removal, loosen the root ball, trim any black/mushy sections, set it in fresh well-draining soil, and wait about a week before watering normally.
+Snake plants actually prefer being slightly pot-bound, so don’t repot just because a year has passed; our repotting guide walks through the steps.

 Temperature and Humidity: Simple Requirements